 I became a mechanical engineer designing hydraulics for commercial and military aircraft, including unmanned bombers and fighters—which is a form of real-life science fiction.

 I’ve always had vivid dreams (the sleeping kind).
 I would tell my family and friends about them and they would say, “Your dreams are amazing.
 You should write them down.”
-After experiencing a particularly potent dream about two young sisters seeing the attack of their Old England village in 1,080 A.D. by extraterrestrial directed energy weapons (the girls knew nothing of such things), I put it on paper and entitled it, The Loud Lights.
+After experiencing a particularly potent dream about two young sisters seeing the attack of their Old England village over 900 years ago by extraterrestrial-directed energy weapons (the girls knew nothing of such things), I put it on paper and entitled it, The Loud Lights.
 Once I wrote one story, I knew I could write others.
 I might as well put my bizarre mind to work.

 See posts featuring: